cinghie/wordpress-starter-pack/wp-content/plugins/woo-variation-swatches/README.txt

 Yes, it's compatible with any WooCommerce theme including OceanWP / Astra / Flatsome / X-Theme / Avada / Uncode / Storefront / Labomba / WR Nitro / Divi / BeTheme.
 But sometimes it may require small css tweak.

+For more details.
+Check this <a target="_blank" href="https://bit.ly/100swatches"> 100+ WooCommerce Themes that support Variation Swatches plugin</a>

 = Does it show in product QuickView? =

 Yes, it supports any kinds of product quick view.